taticasper/testrepo17/README.md

 # testrepo17
-Just a test repository for git class
+Just a test repository for git class.
+Language in files is Spanish.